 The City noticed the Planning Commission public hearing on November 26, 2014.
-The notice was posted in the Seattle Times, on the City's website and Shoreline Area News, and mailed to Parties of Record.
+The notice was posted in the Seattle Times, on the City's website and Shoreline Area News, and mailed to parties requesting information on this topic.
 Emails and Alert Shoreline notifications were sent to distribution lists on November 26, December 5, and December 29 letting people know that the Final EIS, Subarea Plan, and Planned Action Ordinance, including proposed Development Code amendments were available on the project page of the City's website (www.shorelinewa.gov/185FEIS), and about the public hearing, subsequent Council discussion, and potential adoption.
 Minutes from the public hearing were included as Attachment E of the February 9 Council packet, including all comments received during testimony.
-Attachment F of the February 9 Council packet included all public comments received prior to the public hearing.